goeh/grails-sequence-generator/README.md

     }

 An AST Transformation adds a *String* property called **number** to the domain class at compile time.
-The property will have *maxSize:10* and *blank:false* constraints.
+The property will have *maxSize:10*, *unique:true*, and *blank:false* constraints.
 But you can override this in the annotation.

     @SequenceEntity(property = "orderNumber", maxSize = 20, blank = false, unique = true)
     class CustomerOrder {